lancejpollard/math/readme.md

 Each of these has dozens or hundreds of sub-types focusing on different aspects of the structure.

 ## Appendix

+Here we go into a bunch of common mathematical structures, first starting with general high-level structures, then digging down into lists of structures in categories which have lots of named structures.

 ### Mathematical Structures